 War Correspondence Bucharest Art Week 2017 was this year one of the few major international events from Romania.
 The “War Correspondence” exhibition was organised by APAC(Romania) in partnership with SYRIA.ART in the framework of the BucharestArtWeek2017, and was co-curated by Humam Alsalim and Nona Șerbănescu.
 Venue: Palatul Stirbei, Calea Victoriei, 107, 010069 Bucharest, Romania Dates: […]Read more "Bucharest Art Week 2017 – Artists Fight Against the Syrian War"

-The psychological toll of Syria’s war in one breathtaking minute: http://www.torontourbanfilmfestival.com/films/fade-black Filmmaker Amer Albarzawi was living in Raqqa, Syria, two years ago as it became the stronghold of the Islamic State.
+Fade to Black The psychological toll of Syria’s war in one breathtaking minute: http://www.torontourbanfilmfestival.com/films/fade-black Filmmaker Amer Albarzawi was living in Raqqa, Syria, two years ago as it became the stronghold of the Islamic State.
 “They changed our culture.
 They changed everything,” he said.
-The group, which he calls by the pejorative term “Daesh”, quickly instituted a series of rules […]Read more "Fade to Black"
+The group, which he calls by the pejorative term “Daesh”, quickly instituted a […]Read more "Fade to Black"

 Frank Auerbach: ‘Painting is the most marvellous activity humans have invented’ When Frank Auerbach looks back over his nearly 70-year career as an artist he declares himself “lucky” that it was a process that moved slowly.
 “You’re at school and you like some reproductions in books: Van Gogh, Gauguin.
 Then you do a bit of painting and […]Read more "Painting is the most marvellous activity…"

-Creative Havens: Syrian Artists And Their Studios Creative Havens: Syrian Artists And Their Studios is a project granting us rare access to the studios of the greatest contemporary Syrian artists – or artists of Syrian descent – living and working both in and outside Syria today.
-It provides a compelling behind-the-scenes glimpse into their artistic processes: […]Read more "Syrian Creative Havens"
+NEW PROJECT: Creative Havens: Syrian Artists And Their Studios Creative Havens: Syrian Artists And Their Studios is a project granting us rare access to the studios of the greatest contemporary Syrian artists – or artists of Syrian descent – living and working both in and outside Syria today.
+It provides a compelling behind-the-scenes glimpse into their […]Read more "Syrian Creative Havens"

 Shurooq Amin, Sadik Kwaish Alfraji, and Khaled Hafez at 56th Venice Biennale Eye of the Thunderstorm: Effervescent Practices from the Arab World 9 May – 22 November 2015 Shurooq Amin, Sadik Alfraji, and Khaled Hafez will be part of In the Eye of the Thunderstorm: Effervescent Practices from the Arab World,a collateral project at the […]Read more "56th Venice Biennale"